GJDuck/e9patch/doc/e9tool-user-guide.md

-* `if func(...) break`: if the function returns a non-zero value, then immediately return from the trampoline back to the main program. to the main program if the function returns a non-zero value.
+* `if func(...) break`: if the function returns a non-zero value, then immediately return from the trampoline back to the main program.
 * `if func(...) goto`: if the function returns a non-zero value interpreted as an *address*, then immediately jump to that *address*.